ConstantinCarl/prot2d/README.md

 ```

 # Install Foldseek
+Instructions for downloading the Foldseek software can be found in Foldseek's GitHub
 - [Foldseek GitHub](https://github.com/steineggerlab/foldseek)

 --> prot2d needs the path to the foldseek executable passed as argument to the main function to be used by the program.